 A: The user will no longer be able to sign in.
 Remove the user from at least one of the SSO organizations or contact support to restore the user's access.

 A: This happens when SAML configuration is attempted using an MSP/Multi-Org Admin.
-First configure SAML using an account which only exists in the "Single Sign On" organization.
+Configure SAML using an account which exists in the "Single Sign On" organization.